davidcassany/elemental/docs/image-customization.md

 The contents of this directory include:

-* [install.yaml](../examples/elemental/customize/linux-only/install.yaml) - specifies which `bootloader` and `kernel command line` arguments to apply during the OS installation process, and defines the actual `disk size` of the image.
+* [install.yaml](../examples/elemental/customize/linux-only/install.yaml) - specifies which `bootloader` and `kernel command line` arguments to apply during the OS installation process, along with the image's `disk size` and desired FIPS policy setting.
 * [butane.yaml](../examples/elemental/customize/linux-only/butane.yaml) - specifies a [butane](https://coreos.github.io/butane/) configuration that describes the user that will be created and used for login, as well as the custom systemd service that is required by the example use case.
 * [release.yaml](../examples/elemental/customize/linux-only/release.yaml) - specifies the desired `Core Platform` release that will be customized and extended.
 * [network/example-libvirt.yaml](../examples/elemental/customize/linux-only/network/example-libvirt.yaml) - specifies custom network configuration that ensures that a machine with a given MAC will be assigned a statically defined IP address.